freya022/BotCommands-Wiki/docs/using-botcommands/dependency-injection/index.md

 This avoids having to pass objects everywhere, allowing a more effective decoupling, and allows switching implementations in a completely transparent manner.

+!!! question "How do I know if I can inject something?"

+    Objects like [[BContext]], [[Buttons]], [[Modals]] or [[EventWaiter]] are typically annotated with either [[BService]] or [[InterfacedService]].

+    - `@BService` declares a service that can be injected anywhere.
+It can be followed by conditional annotations, making it unavailable if the conditions fail.

+        This is the case with `Buttons`, the annotated class is the one you can request.

+    - `@InterfacedService` says that any subclass implementing the interface will be injectable as such.

+        This is the case with `BContext`, requesting one will give you an implementation of that interface, if found.

+    If you see one of them, you can put a parameter in your class's constructor to request it.

 !!! example

     `ConnectionSupplier` is an interfaced service (an interface that, when implemented, enables the service to be retrieved as such interface).